 Above all, we found amazingly good and generous people wherever we went including our staff, our guests and our neighbors.
 We have discovered beautiful places, some that most American’s will never see.
 Out West, we have come to know what quiet really means.
 And we learned to count on each other through all of life’s vicissitudes.
 Susan is fond of saying that I seemed like a stable guy once, and ever since our first date at the grand opening of Mass MoCA on May 29, 1999 our lives together have been a wild and beautiful ride.

-We now have the pleasure of representing Best Friends Animal Society.
+We had the pleasure of representing Best Friends Animal Society in Kanab.
 Its founders had a vision years ago of saving the lives of animals with a mission to bring about a time when there are no more homeless pets.
-It is a joy, and a responsibility that we now dedicate our work to end the suffering and killing of animals in shelters all across the country by the year 2025.
+It is a joy, and a responsibility that we support their work to end the suffering and killing of animals in shelters all across the country by the year 2025.

 None of us ever gets where we are without the help of others.
 To explore this extraordinary country has been our great privilege and we remember all those who sacrificed for us, our parents who raised us, our families who have given so much to us, our neighbors who have sustained us, the communities who have welcomed us, and the owners who have challenged us.